 - Authorisation for Services ('AFS')

 which is a global system that facilitates

 communication between a non-audit

 services engagement leader and the audit

 engagement leader, documenting the

 potential independence threats of the

 service and proposed safeguards, and acts

 as a record of the audit partner's conclusion

-on the acceptability of the service; and
+on the acceptability of the service.
+This

+system also ensures that every partner who

+need to be is notified about the performance

+of a non-audit service to ensure that

+he's able to fulfill its independence

+reporting obligation to governance; and

 - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).